tttppp/ragl/rules.md

 Red Alert Global League (RAGL), Season 12 is played starting 2022-04-25.
 We will aim to be finished in 10 weeks by 2022-06-03.
 This timespan includes up to 7 weeks for the group stage and 3 weeks reserved for unforeseen delays, tiebreakers and playoffs.
 Timespan of the season is subject to change depending on actual player rosters and will be finalized after player registrations are closed.

-Current prize pool total: TBC
+Current prize pool total: $40
 For details on prize pool contributions, check out the [Prize Pool section](#5.2-Prize-pool-contributions).

 - [The Rulebook](#the-rulebook)